Monash-FIT3170/2025W1-HansRoslinger/Documentation/Docker Tutorial.md

 **Docker Desktop** is a desktop application allowing users to use Docker with an application and interface.

-**Docker daemon** (dockerd) listens for Docker API requests and manages Docker objects such as images, containers, networks and volumes.
+**Docker daemon** (dockerd) listens for Docker API requests and manages Docker objects such as Images, containers, networks and volumes.

 **Docker client** (docker) is the primary method of interaction with Docker.

-When using docker, you create and use images, containers, networks, volumes, plugins and other objects.
+When using docker, you create and use Images, containers, networks, volumes, plugins and other objects.
 Images are read-only templates with instructions for creating a Docker container.
-Images are derived from other images with additional customizations.
+Images are derived from other Images with additional customizations.
 Containers are a runnable instance of an image.

 ## **Installation**